-With the rise of the Internet of Things (IoT) and related technologies such as robotics, AI and Big Data, new regulatory frameworks are deployed in an age where data is gold.
+With the rise of the IoT and related technologies such as robotics, AI and Big Data, new regulatory frameworks are deployed in an age where data is gold.
 Moreover, the Internet of Things needs specific attention in the scope of, among others, the GDPR and the ePrivacy Regulation.
 What you MUST know.

 In May 2018, the European General Data Protection Regulation, also known as GDPR, becomes enforceable.

 This Regulation has far-reaching consequences.
 The GDPR fines in case of data breaches or non-compliance can be very high.
 As the GDPR is about data privacy and the protection of personal data, it’s clear that you must also look at it if you have an Internet of Things project whereby personal data is involved.